Jburdt/calculator-app/README.md

 # Calculator-app

-- Ran using Go Live extension in VSCode.

-- This is just a project I built to help me practice and get better with the fundamentals of HTML, CSS, and vanilla Javascript.
+- This is just a small project I built to help me practice and get better with the fundamentals of HTML, CSS, and vanilla Javascript.

 ## This is a good project to practice: